a2ankitrai/2KX7/Java/oops_n_ooad.md

 - Calls to `this()` and `super()` cannot be in the same constructor.
 You can have one or the other, but never both.

+---

+## Abstraction

+The process of abstraction in Java is used to hide certain details and only show the essential features of the object.
+In other words, it deals with the outside view of an object (interface).
+The only good example i see for this across different sites is interface.

+Abstraction in Java is achieved by  using interface and abstract class in Java.

+---

+## Encapsulation

+Its basically about hiding the state of object with the help of modifiers like private,public,protected etc. we expose the state thru public methods only if require.

+---

+## Abstraction and Encapsulation difference

+- Abstraction is implemented in Java using interface and abstract class while Encapsulation is implemented using private, package-private and protected access modifier.

+- Encapsulation is also called data hiding.